-Artists Studios are located within six buildings on campus.
+Artists Studios are located within several buildings on campus.
 Former military barracks, Buildings 944 and 945 boast 13-foot ceilings, large windows, period detail, and hardwood floors and house 100 to 1800 square foot studios.
-Building 960 is an artist-renovated former warehouse containing 20 smaller studios, ranging from 100 to 400 square feet, and is home to writers and visual artists.
-Building 961 is also a former warehouse and features one expansive rustic studio space.
 Our 2000 square foot Gymnasium, once the place of service members’ basketball games and bowling matches now serves as studio for artists working in the disciplines of dance, music and performance.

 A group of former Fort Barry officers’ quarters serve as Headlands’ onsite living accommodations.
 Encircling the expansive parade grounds and looking out over the Headlands’ hills, these circa 1907 homes offer comfortable accommodations to resident artists, interns, and a few lucky staff.
 Each of the five homes is fully furnished and contains four to five bedrooms, two baths, formal dining and living rooms, and fully equipped kitchens.